Karwar: Ancient history

+(Translation: "To the north of Gokarna, extending over seven yojanas, lies the city of Govapuri, the destroyer of sins.")

+This revered reference underscores Karwar's deep historical and mythological ties to the Konkan region, intertwining it with Goa’s cultural and spiritual heritage.

-Portuguese traders knew Karwar as Cintacora, Chitrakul, Chittakula or Sindpur.
+In later centuries, Portuguese traders knew Karwar as Cintacora, Chitrakul, Chittakula or Sindpur.
 In 1510, the Portuguese captured and burnt a fort at Karwar.
 They called it Fort Pir, Forte de Piro or Pito due to the presence of a Muslim Dargah (tomb of a Sufi saint, Shahkaramuddin).

-In 1638 the English trading Courteen Association established a factory at Kadwad village, 6 km east of Karwar and traded with merchants from Arabia and Africa.
+In 1638, the English Trading Courteen Association established a factory at Kadwad village, 6 km east of Karwar and traded with merchants from Arabia and Africa.
 The common commodities were muslin, black pepper, cardamom, cassier and coarse blue cotton cloth.

-In 1649 the Courteen Association merged with the British East India Company, and Karwar became a company town.
+In 1649, the Courteen Association merged with the British East India Company, and Karwar became a company town.
 The East India Company built fighting ships in the Karwar harbour.
 For example, the Britannia (1715) which had 18 guns was built to defend Bombay from attacks by Maratha Koli admiral Kanhoji Angre.

+Before the Portuguese colonization, the area was part of several Indian kingdoms, including those that encompassed present-day Goa.
+Karwar shares notable cultural similarities with Goa, particularly in its language and cuisine.

 In the 1700s, Karwar was a part of the Maratha Empire.
 Having marched from Bednore in the south, visiting on his way the sacred temple at Gokarna, Shivaji seized Ankola and the next day came to Karwar (then known as Kadwad).
-Both the East India Company and Sher Shah, the sardar of Bijapur, were very much alarmed at this sudden development.
-They collected huge amount and offering it to Shivaji, praying that they may be spared.
+Both the East India Company and Sher Shah, the Sardar of Bijapur, were very much alarmed at this sudden development.
+They collected a huge amount and offered it to Shivaji, praying that they may be spared.
 Satisfied at the recognition of his authority, Shivaji crossed the Kali River and conquered Sadashivgad on 21 February 1665.